jaredhandra/batavia-electric/README.md

 batavia-electric
 ================

-Website for Batavia Electric Supply www.bataviaelectricsupply.com
+Website for Batavia Electric Supply<br>

+I was asked to make a website for a local electric store

+www.bataviaelectricsupply.com